About Menominee County

 Criminal Records

-Criminal records in Menominee County encompass felony, misdemeanor, and traffic offenses, as well as entries in the sex offender registry.
-These records are maintained by the Menominee County Sheriff's Office and the Wisconsin Department of Justice.
-Residents can request background checks through the Wisconsin Bureau of Investigation, which provides comprehensive criminal history reports.
+Criminal records in Menominee County cover felony, misdemeanor, and traffic offenses, as well as entries in the sex offender registry.
+Residents can request background checks through the Wisconsin Department of Justice, which provides full criminal history reports.
 The process involves submitting a request form and paying any applicable fees.

 Arrest Records